 It was absolutely beautiful to look at.
 The marina gave a Miami feel, but the skyscrapers gave it a New York vibe.
 There were so many places to choose from to eat that we weren’t sure what to get.
 It was our first meal in Dubai, and the first since the airplane food.
 We decided to sit outside at a place called Debonair’s Pizza.
 We ordered a Margherita pizza with a side of wedges.

 The pizza was pretty good.
 It was a beautiful day to sit outside and enjoy the surroundings.
 I noticed a film crew nearby.
 I wasn’t sure what they were filming, but I did watch them launch a drone a few times that flew over the water.
+It was so cool to watch, I bet the footage they got looked amazing!
 A gentleman from Kashmir was walking around trying to sell a wooden basket that flattened into a disc.
 He tried to sell us one, although very nice we had to decline.

 Once we finished eating we decided to walk around.
 There are a ton of boat tours, almost to the point we weren’t sure which was the best.
 We walked over to the Yellow Boats.
 They had a few options of tours and time length.
 They take you around The Palm (man-made island in the shape of a palm) and Atlantis Hotel.
 Unfortunately the boats were completely booked up for the day.
 Best to book reservations in advance.

 After some walking back and forth I found a company called Bristol Charter offering their Catamaran Cruises.
 The price is 120 AED.
 They said the roundtrip would be 90 minutes.
 They also handed out soda, water, and snacks.
 It sounded like a plan to us.
 We quickly paid and boarded the boat.
 It was a very nice size boat.
 They had lots of technology aboard, including a marine GPS – a quick enquiry and they said they’d looked online on sites like gear surfer to find the best one for their work.
 I’m not sure why I was so curious about it, maybe because I hadn’t seen one before?
+Dubai is full of amazing technology.
+Someone on the boat even had a drone and was taking videos and pictures of the boat!
+I know a friend who owns a drone and he loves using it.
+After watching the film crew and the other passenger using one, it made me really want to buy one for myself!
+I’ve heard good things about DrDrone so if I do decide to buy one I know where to look!
 Anyway, there were also seating areas with bright orange life jackets.
 The front of the boat had a mesh bottom with colorful beanbags to sit on.

 I was apprehensive about sitting on the mesh because I thought water may come up and get me wet, but that didn’t happen.
 The bean bags were comfortable and I enjoyed sitting there.
 The crew came around with snacks and beverages and we were allowed to take as much as we wanted.
 They also had a DJ on board and played some great music.
 The crew really made the trip enjoyable.
 They even answered the many questions we all had.